15 Indian Prime Ministers and Their Historic Decisions [2025 Updated]

 • PM Kisan scheme to benefit over 14.5 crore farmers.

-• Announced Rs.
-20 lakh crore relief package to make the self-reliant during the COVID-19 pandemic.
+• Announced a Rs.
+20 lakh crore relief package to make the country self-reliant during the COVID-19 pandemic.

 • Introduced the new National Education Policy (NEP) of India in 2020.
 This policy comes with the 5+3+3+4 education system.

-• Launched the Pradhan Mantri Ujjwala Yojana to offer cooking gas connections for free to all the pro-poor in the society.
+• Launched the Pradhan Mantri Ujjwala Yojana to offer cooking gas connections for free to all the poor in society.

 • He also fulfilled one of his biggest poll promises of launching a new Jal Shakti Ministry that addresses all aspects in regard to water resources.